omar546/diginote/README.md

-The model is on AWS ec2 Ubuntu instance managed with FastApi and apache2
+The DL model is on an AWS ec2 Ubuntu instance managed with FastApi and apache2

 https://github.com/omar546/FastAPI-DIGINOTE